adpatter/network-services/README.md

 type ResultMessageList = [
   1 | 2, // The message type; 1 = Error, 2 = Result.
-  string, // The call identifier. unknown // The return value or Error.
+  string, // The call identifier. unknown, // The return value or Error.
 ];
 ```